lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 1. Tap `Dress Up` and coordinate an outfit based on the Pinnacle Battle theme
 2. Tap `Team Up`, then tap `Ready` to enter matchmaking
-3. Defeat the opponent to collect Shards of both the exclusive clothing set and the Designer's Reflection
+3. Defeat the opponent to collect Shards
 4. Purchase every item in the clothing set with your collected Shards
 5. Purchase the Designer's Reflection with your collected Shards